j-gibweb/personal_blog/README.md

 personal_blog
 =============
-This is my personal blog, a perfect excuse to use node, express and backbone to actually build something.
+This is my blog project, a perfect excuse to use node and backbone.